Shicheng-Guo/BIS180L_web/_posts/2017-05-16-Illumina-Day-2.md

 Click on File > Load From File ; then select the `accepted_hits_A01.bam` file

 Click on File > Load From File again ; then select the `junctions.bed` file

-Click OK to index junctions.bed and OK again to sort it.

 ### Take a look